 The Surgical Critical Care Fellowship at the University of Kentucky is an ACGME-accredited program with an approved complement of two fellows per year.
 The second year fellowship is an optional non-accredited year during which an Instructor faculty position is awarded.
 Two years is recommended but not required.

 The fellowship comprises of clinical rotations including Trauma ICU, Emergency General Surgery ICU, Medicine ICU, Cardiothoracic ICU, Neurosurgery ICU and 2 Electives provided in one-month rotations.
 Call requirements are no more than 1 night in 7 with at least 2 weekends off a month.
 This fellowship abides by the ACGME 80-hour work week requirements.
 Maintenance of general surgical skills is strongly encouraged and supported while providing clinical continuity of care.
 Therefore, this fellowship equally balances operative intervention with peri-operative critical care delivery.
 There is a robust complement of residents and advanced practice providers assigned to each patient care service.
 The fellows, however, deliver primary patient care to a service separate from the chief residents to minimize any conflict in education.

 The Trauma/Emergency Surgery Service admits over 3900 adult trauma patients with over 1400 high-level trauma activations.
 Almost ninety percent of the trauma admissions are for blunt trauma.
 In addition to trauma, there are over 1500 general surgical emergencies and a busy elective practice that includes laparoscopy and endoscopy.
 The Surgical Critical Care Service serves as a consultative service for critically ill patients from the Division of General Surgery and the Department of Surgery.

 Candidates must be ABS-eligible for SCC boards.
-To apply, submit an application through the SAFAS website and register for the match process through the National Resident Matching Program (NRMP).
-Applications for the 2019-2020 academic year are reviewed as they are received.
+To apply, submit an application through the Surgical Critical Care and Acute Care Surgery Fellowship Application Service (SAFAS) and register for the match process through the National Resident Matching Program Specialties Matching Service (NRMP Program Code #1848442F0).
+Applications for the 2022-2023 academic year are currently being accepted.

 The program start date is August 1st and ends on July 31st.
 Additional information for prospective applicants, including current benefits and stipends, may be found on the UK Graduate Medical Education website.